Documentation Requirements

 Other Types of Documentation

+Not all examples are related to financial records.
+Adequate program documentation can include having a detailed narrative explaining the project or program objectives.
 Consider some of the specific documentation requirements for information technology departments.
 The overall control environment requires that IT departments document each major application system in an operations and maintenance manual.
-Examples of adequate source documentation in an IT systems manual would include:
+Examples of adequate source documentation in an IT systems manual would include:- The software functions and hardware requirements, how the system operates, and how the databases interact

 - Explanations of various system messages and queries that are run or received